 Step 10:

 Rub some more cornstarch on your fingers.
 Slowly pinch the “thick” end of the cone all the way around.
 While you pinch, press down in the middle of the cone with your index finger.
-So that it get slightly hollow (see photos) Trim a little of the end, so that the chimney can stand upright.
-Attach it on the train with a little tylo glue.
-Set aside and let the whole train dry completely.
+So that it gets slightly hollow (see photos).

 Step 11:

-If you like, you can make small train wagons aswell for your train cake topper.
+If you like, you can make small train wagons as well for your train cake topper.
 Make them out of a ball of gum paste, that you shape into a block.
 Flatten all the sides with the fondant smoothers and attach some wheels.

 Tip!
 It looks very sweet placing birthday candles on the train wagons.